robert-hildebrand/Hangman-Solver/README.md

 -Uses an 11,202-word dictionary, sorted into 8 tiers based on real-world frequency.
 -You can add custom words easily
 -Built so you can use it easily while you are actually playing Hangman or another word game.
+-Adjustable guesses counter
 -Light/Dark mode
+-Works offline

 **How it works:**
 It uses letter frequency to calculate the probabilities.
 It has a very large dictionary sorted into 8 sections with different weightings, based on how frequently they are used, so common words are weighted higher than obscure words.
 It also has a spot to add custom words.
+When letters are close in probability, it determines which letter reveals the most information, and then picks that letter.

 **How it was made:**
 It is coded with Claude, but that is only because I don't know how to code.
 I spent a lot of time making the interface as intuitive, clean, and visually appealing as I could.
 When I was looking to find a website to host my HTML, I first stumbled on Tencent Cloud.
 It seemed good enough, and it was free, so I decided to use it, so that is why the website has the edgeone.dev domain.